dhanushsss/BDIPlus_Assignmen/README.md

 # Bank Customer Management

-### The Bank Customer Management  is a Spring Boot application designed for managing bank customer records.
+- The Bank Customer Management  is a Spring Boot application designed for managing bank customer records.
 It provides full CRUD (Create, Read, Update, Delete) operations to handle customer data.
-This system offers a user-friendly interface for adding and retrieving customer information.
+This system offers a user-friendly interface for adding , retrieving, Deleting customer information.

 ## Technologies Used:

-### Spring Boot: The project is built using Spring Boot, a powerful framework that simplifies the development of robust and scalable Java applications.
+- Spring Boot: The project is built using Spring Boot, a powerful framework that simplifies the development of robust and scalable Java applications.

-### RESTful API: The application exposes a RESTful API, allowing seamless communication with the backend services.
+- RESTful API: The application exposes a RESTful API, allowing seamless communication with the backend services.

-### Database: Bank customer data is stored and managed efficiently in a relational database system, like MySQL.
+- Database: Bank customer data is stored and managed efficiently in a relational database system, like MySQL.